All Episodes

 1965.

-Speaking of energy, speaking of Obama and that latest soundbite that we just heard from Obama, where we've got to get energy prices down, and he can't he's got to do it himself, and he's going to do it before six months.
+Speaking of energy, speaking of Obama and that latest soundbite that we just heard from Obama, where we've got to get energy prices down and he can't, he's got to do it himself.

-Yet the party that runs Congress is standing in the way of virtually every plan that would increase the supply of oil, coal, what have you.
+The American people are suffering, blah, Yet, the party that runs Congress is standing in the way of virtually every plan that would increase the supply of oil, coal, what have you.

 House Democrats are in a bind on the focal point of their energy plan.

-The leadership is scrubbed the floor schedule of the energy legislation that it vowed to tackle after the Fourth of July recess.
+Worried that a floor vote on any energy-related measure would trigger a Republican forced vote on domestic drilling, the leadership has scrubbed the floor schedule of the energy legislation that it vowed to tackle after the 4th of July recess.

-So you got more nervous Democrats here that are starting to support drilling, and Pelosi doesn't want any drilling, so therefore Pelosi is stopping any energy legislation.
+So you've got more nervous Democrats here that are starting to support drilling, and Pelosi doesn't want any drilling.

 This is a bit.

-So Obama can sit out there and talk all he wants about all these things that need to be done, but the Democrat Party in the House of Representatives is worried that a floor vote on any energy related measure would trigger a Republican vote on domestic drilling, and they can't have that.
+So Obama can sit out there and talk all he wants about all these things that need to be done, but the Democrat Party in the House of Representatives is worried that a floor vote on any energy-related measure would trigger a Republican vote on domestic drilling, and they can't have that.

 Cannot have any drilling, cannot do any oil drilling, cannot do anything to advance the supply, cannot make us energy independent, cannot do it.